asanetargoss/HardcoreAlchemy/README.md

 * To compile, run "./gradlew assemble".
 Output will be in build/libs/.
 The jar name will be hardcorealchemy-[version].jar where [version] is defined in build.gradle.

 ## Other resources
-* Decompiler plugin: http://jd.benow.ca/ (Why: Required to view source code for all the mods in /libs, since most do not have dev builds (I may look into cross-compiling later))
+* Decompiler plugin: http://jd.benow.ca/ (Why: Required to view source code for all the mods in /libs, since most do not have dev builds)
 * Mod Coder Pack: http://www.modcoderpack.com/ (Why: Use MCP mapping viewer to figure out the meaning of func_12345 and their ilk, and translate to them when needed in a release environment)
 * Bytecode outline for Eclipse: http://andrei.gmxhome.de/bytecode/index.html (Why: Only if you need to coremod.
 It will help you understand the Java bytecode better.
 Do not trust the stack feature.)